Turkish Embassies Becomes Land Registry Directorate Offices

 Tapu conveyancing will be available at Turkish Embassies in your country

-In which countries will people able to complete their tapu transactions?
+In which countries will people be able to complete their tapu transactions?

-The purpose of TKGM offices in embassies is to facilitate the Turks living abroad by making it easier for them to manage their transactions regarding property within Turkey without travelling back to Turkey.
-This will also facilitate foreign businesses who want to invest in Turkish property by making the documents and papers available to them without them travelling back and forth from Turkey to their home country.
-These offices will also sideline the bureaucratic procedures that are a hassle to deal with and are also time consuming.
-Thus, business transactions and property sale and purchase within Turkey can be done with ease and without wasting valuable time as property prices can fluctuate in a matter of weeks.
+The purpose of TKGM offices in embassies is to facilitate the Turks living abroad by making it easier for them to manage their transactions regarding property within Turkey without traveling back to Turkey.
+This will also facilitate foreign businesses who want to invest in Turkish property by making the documents and papers available to them without them traveling back and forth from Turkey to their home country.
+These offices will also sideline the bureaucratic procedures that are a hassle to deal with and are also time-consuming.
+Thus, business transactions and property sales and purchases within Turkey can be done with ease and without wasting valuable time as property prices can fluctuate in a matter of weeks.